TEDxTehran-Team/event-app-chat-service/README.md

 ## About
 > Supporting the mission of Ideas Worth spreading, TEDxTehran are local, independently organized events licensed by TED that brings people living in Tehran together to share a TED-like experience.
 We bring thought leaders, innovators and doers, from across different disciplines, to share their ideas and stories in the heart of Tehran.
 In the spirit of TED’s “Ideas Worth Spreading” we strive to bring "Make Iran Famous for its Ideas".

-This is the repository hosting the code for **Mathmaking chat based on Node.js & MongoDB**, free for use by anyone.
+This is the repository hosting the code for the **Matchmaking chat service based on Node.js & MongoDB**, free for use by anyone.

 ## Requirements
 - Docker (version 19.03.0 or later)